-Many insects can disperse naturally, sometimes over long distances, but the year-to-year progression of invaded areas makes this explanation implausible for most species studied.
+Many insects can disperse naturally, sometimes over long distances, but the year-to-year progression of invaded areas makes this explanation implausible for most of the studied species.
 For example:

 - Box tree moth (Cydalima perspectalis) and western conifer seed bug (Leptoglossus occidentalis) increased over a year by more than 150 km radius (Figures 4 and 5) while adult flight capacity was estimated at a few tens of kilometres .

 For several species, comparisons between the genetic diversity of populations in invaded areas and that of the original areas have shown the existence of multiple introductions from different native areas of the insect.
 “Bridgehead” phenomena, where introduced insects come from an already invaded area, may also be involved .
-These multiple introductions may explain the apparent speed of expansion of some species such as boxwood moth , seed bug , or Asian long-horned beetle, Anoplophora glabripennis (Figure 7) However, genetic analyses also suggest a key role played by human activities, and particularly plant trade, in the rapid intra-European movements of these exotic insects.
+These multiple introductions may explain the fast spread of some species such as the box tree moth , the conifer seed bug , or the Asian long-horned beetle, Anoplophora glabripennis (Figure 7) However, genetic analyses also suggest a key role played by human activities, and particularly plant trade, in the rapid intra-European movements of these non-native insects.
 The case of the box tree moth, whose eggs and caterpillars are transported throughout Europe via the ornamental boxwood trade by nurseries and garden centres, is emblematic (Figure 4).